Author: callinj Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 • A development sandbox or scratch org is available and assigned.

-• The sandbox is refreshed or the scratch org definition file is
+• The sandbox is refreshed or the scratch org definition file is up-to-date with required features and settings.

-• Any required managed packages are installed in the target
+• Any required managed packages are installed in the target environment.

 Risk Factors Flagged